 Today within Rosyth there are churches representing several different denominations and although all the churches have had fluctuations in their membership and congregational sizes, religion still plays an important part in the Rosyth community.
 Since 1997, we have shared our premises with St Margaret’s Scottish Episcopal Church with whom we enjoy a successful Local Ecumenical Partnership.
 Click here for more about the partnership.

 Good relations exist between all the churches.
-The local clergy meet together as a Fraternity to discuss local issues, there are ecumenical study groups during Advent and Lent, and members from all congregations join together in the Christmas Nativity event.
+The local clergy meet together as a Fraternity to discuss local issues, an ecumenical study group meets in the Parish Church most Monday evenings throughout the year, and members from all congregations join together in the Christmas Nativity event.

-Our own church is constantly used by community groups, there is a weekly coffee morning on Thursdays in the Baptist church opposite, and lunches are served every Wednesday in the Parish Church Hall.
-Ecumenical services, which are usually led by the denominations in turn, are held each Sunday afternoon at Orchardhead House and at the Rosyth Resource Centre (day care).
+Our own church is constantly used by community groups, we have a weekly coffee morning on Fridays (the ‘Triangle’ coffee shop), and lunches are served every Wednesday in the Parish Church Hall.